 More information on transferring Chapter 33: Post 9/11 GI Bill benefits can be found at http://www.benefits.va.gov/gibill/post911_transfer.asp

-After you have applied to Clayton State University and completed the transfer process above, please submit the following documents to the Office of Financial Aid
+After you have applied to Clayton State University and completed the process above, please submit the following documents to the Office of Financial Aid:

 All Documents above can be submitted by any of the following methods:

-After you have been admitted into Clayton State University, you will register for Orientation.
-Students usually register for their courses during orientation.
+New Students: After you have been admitted into Clayton State University, you will register for Orientation.
+Students usually register for their courses during Orientation.

-If a course is not listed as a program requirement, but has been approved to replace a required course, please provide a copy of the approved Course Substitution Form to the Office of Financial Aid.
-Your enrollment certification cannot be adjusted to reflect the course without this form.
+If a course is not listed as a program requirement, but has been approved to replace a required course, please provide me with a copy of the approved Course Substitution Form.
+Your enrollment certification cannot be adjusted to reflect the course, without proof of approval.

 If you have a minor, please be sure the Department has approved the minor and updated the information in the system to reflect the minor.
 If not, courses required for the minor cannot be counted as required courses.

-Changes to your enrollment, charges, financial aid awards (HOPE), majors/minors, and such like can affect VA Education Benefits.
+Changes to your Enrollment, Attendance, Charges, Financial Aid Awards (HOPE), Tuition Assistance, Majors/Minors, and such like can affect VA Educational Benefits.

-Please notify via email immediately, if this information appears to be inaccurate.
-The Department of Veterans Affairs use the enrollment certification to process your VA education benefits.
+Please notify via email: email@example.com if this information appears to be inaccurate.
+The Department of Veterans Affairs use the enrollment certification to process your VA Educational Benefits.

 After these steps have been completed, Department of Veterans Affairs will begin to process your VA Education Benefits.